Raksha-Srinivasan/Browser-Clone/README.md

 1.The web browser fetches the information from the web.

-2.The user sees the fetched information.
+2.The user views the fetched information.

 <b>Modules to be installed:</b>